 Rosanna is a co-founder and co-director of Stepping Stones.
 As an educator from a public school, Rosanna was inspired by the transformations she saw in her students.
 Knowing that her teaching style was making a difference, she was excited to expand her knowledge of education by opening an early childhood facility.
 Designing a school curriculum for a child’s first educational experience was an amazing task.
 Teaching the two year old class at Stepping Stones continued to enrich her love of teaching.
 Watching the children reach educational milestones and become a part of a greater community has been inspiring and still continues to be year after year.
 Rosanna holds a B.A.
 Degree in Elementary Education and an M.S.
 Degree in Education.
 Rosanna enjoys traveling with her husband and their three daughters.
 She continues to further her knowledge of education by learning about new trends in education and helping her teachers implement them in their classrooms.

-Prior to Stepping Stones Rosanna and Dawn were New York City Board of Education teachers for three years in the same public school.
+Prior to Stepping Stones opening in 2002, Rosanna and Dawn were New York City Board of Education teachers for three years in the same public school.
 They both hold a New York State Professional Teaching Certificate and attend Director Trainings every year.
 Both Rosanna and Dawn oversee the day-to-day operation of Stepping Stones as well as curriculum planning, parent education, staff supervision and admissions.
 They also conduct staff development trainings for their teachers consistently throughout the year.
 Their monthly staff meetings keep their teachers up to date on new innovative lesson planning and in implementing success for their students.